STAMP-project/camp/README.md

 ## CAMP Output
+TO DO

+## Examples
+In the samples directory of the repository, there are two examples.
+In the first example, we have set up CAMP to test an open-source project XWiki.
+XWiki is an ultimate wiki platform to facilitate collaborative process inside any organization.
+XWiki can be in principle set up in various environments and various configurations.
+CAMP provides means to capture this variations in environment and configurations, generate those different environments and configurations.
+CAMP also facilitates testing against those generated configurations.

+To generate ready

+## Running CAMP on your project
+TODO

 # Old README from here on, we will remove them gradually
 # Configuration amplification based on Dockder